rakeshkaswan/datatask-interesting-subreddits-challenge/README.md

      2021-01-24
     (1 row)
     ```
-* If want to execute pipeline again (incase source data is updated), use below command -
+* If want to execute pipeline again (incase source data is updated/for daily run), use below command -
     ```
     docker-compose run etl
-    (This will start running pipeline again & populate db with new data, before running this commad make sure postgress container should be up)
+    (This will start executing pipeline again & populate db with new data, before running this command make sure postgres container should be up)
     ```

-It's all set, now write any query & execute.
-Happy Executing!!!
+It's all set, happily play with data!!!